morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 <a name="conclusion"></a>

-If everything went as planned, you should now have a web application running with HTTPS enabled and will aoutmatically renew every 90 days with the help of Certbot's autorenewal script.
+If everything went as planned, you should now have a web application running with HTTPS enabled and will automatically renew every 90 days with the help of Certbot's auto-renewal script.
 If things didn't go smootly, checkout the [Common Issues](common_issues.md) file